juman101/Local_Todo_List/README.md

 # Todo_List

-A todo list web app made using React Hooks from scratch
+developed a  todo list web app from scratch
+  -> used react hooks
+   -> tasks are stored in local storage